spacefren/discord-random-quote-widget/README.md

 #### 1. Fork this repository

-#### 2. Create a discord application
+#### 2. Create a discord application and widget
 Follow the steps in ![this blog post](https://chloecinders.com/blog/discord-widgets) by chloecinders.
 Alternatively, use the ![automated script](https://gist.github.com/aamiaa/7cdd590e3949cd654758bc90bcb4710b) by aamiaa.

 #### 3. Adjust the widget data fields
-Edit the widget and fill in all the required fields (see the "Validation" tab).
+Edit the widget and fill in all the required fields (see the `Validation` tab).
 For each of the following sections, select `UserData` under Value Type and set the following data fields:
 |Field|Presentation Type|Data Field|
 |---|---|---|
 |Widget Top → Image|---|`quote-image`|